bigyan-kc/PhoneBook-Web-Application/README.md

 ![Screenshot from 2019-05-05 15-26-48](https://user-images.githubusercontent.com/25443317/57199192-3e992e00-6f4a-11e9-87aa-5199f5694177.png)

-*This project can be easily imported into the Intellij IDE but the dependency management tool is not used so the user will have to provide dependencies for Hibernate, JSTL tag, Postgres JDBC drive.*
+*This project can be easily imported into the Intellij IDE but the dependency management tool is not used so the user will have to provide dependencies for Hibernate, JSTL tag, Postgres JDBC driver.*